+- B. TEXT OF THE REGULATION

+- 1. PURPOSE AND SCOPE.

-- The purpose of this regulation is to bring about an improvement in the construction of the fronts of vehicles and, in particular, those areas which have been most frequently identified as causing injury when in collision with a pedestrian or other vulnerable road user.
+- 1.1.
+The purpose of this global technical regulation is to bring about an improvement in the construction of the fronts of vehicles and, in particular, those areas which have been most frequently identified as causing injury when in collision with a pedestrian or other vulnerable road user.
 The tests required are limited to those elements of the child and adult body most frequently identified as sustaining injury, i.e. the adult head and leg and the child head.
-To achieve the required improvements in construction of vehicles, the tests are based on sub-system component impactors representing those body regions and impacted at speeds representative of that below which the majority of injuries occur. - 1.2 The vehicles to be tested under the regulation are representative of the majority of vehicles in circulation in the urban environment, where there is a greater potential for collision with pedestrians and other vulnerable road users, and include passenger cars, vans and light trucks.
+To achieve the required improvements in construction of vehicles, the tests are based on sub-system component impactors representing those body regions and impacted at speeds representative of that below which the majority of injuries occur.

+- 1.2.
+The vehicles to be tested under the regulation are representative of the majority of vehicles in circulation in the urban environment, where there is a greater potential for collision with pedestrians and other vulnerable road users, and include passenger cars, vans and light trucks.

-2. Application.
+- 2. Application.APPLICATION

-- 2.1 This global technical regulation requires specified tests to be completed for the purpose of qualifying vehicles, including passenger cars, vans and light trucks, with respect to the safety of pedestrians and other vulnerable road users. - This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
-All contracting parties agreeing to this global technical regulation will indicate, in the table, the vehicle categories and test requirements to be applied in their region.
+- 2.1.
+This global technical regulation requires specified tests to be completed for the purpose of qualifying vehicles, including passenger cars, vans and light trucks, with respect to the safety of pedestrians and other vulnerable road users. - 2.2.
+This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
+All Contracting Parties agreeing to this global technical regulation will indicate, in the table, the vehicle categories and test requirements to be applied in their region.
 The grey coloured cells of Table 1 indicate for which vehicle category the respective tests are validated.
-It is depending on the contracting parties and their responsibility to select the application of the global technical regulation taking into account the need to validate the test procedure and the requirements for the selected vehicle categories based on the results of studies conducted among others in the framework of EEVC and IHRA.
+It is depending on the Contracting Parties and their responsibility to select the application of the global technical regulation taking into account the need to validate the test procedure and the requirements for the selected vehicle categories based on the results of studies conducted among others in the framework of EEVC and IHRA.

-As this will be the final document it should already be decided what is to be applied by each contracting part.
+As this will be the final document, it should already be decided what is to be applied by each Contracting Party.
 It should be hoped that any tests included have been validated for use within the regulation.
 Thus the following is suggested as a replacement clause.

-- [2.2 This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
-For each contracting party, the vehicle categories and test requirements to be applied in their region are indicated in the table.] - 2.3 Regular reviews will be instituted to ensure the eventual application of this global technical regulation to all vehicles in a reduced set of suitable vehicle categories, on the basis of technical and economic feasibility, for all contracting parties. - 2.4 Regular reviews will be instituted to ensure that the specifications of the test requirements will be harmonised into a single set of requirements accepted by all contracting parties. - At the time of acceptance of the regulation by any party contracting to the regulation, that contracting party will be required to accept the alternatives available at that time.

-Those tests accepted by any contracting party may be phased in with respect to the date of acceptance of the GTR by that contracting party.
+- [2.2.
+This global technical regulation applies to those categories of vehicles as detailed in Table 1 below.
+For each Contracting Party, the vehicle categories and test requirements to be applied in their region are indicated in the table.] - 2.3.
+Regular reviews will be instituted to ensure the eventual application of this global technical regulation to all vehicles in a reduced set of suitable vehicle categories, on the basis of technical and economic feasibility, for all Contracting Parties. - 2.4.
+Regular reviews will be instituted to ensure that the specifications of the test requirements will be harmonized into a single set of requirements accepted by all Contracting Parties. - 2.5.
+At the time of acceptance of the regulation by any Contracting Party to the regulation, that Contracting Party will be required to accept the alternatives available at that time. - 2.6.
+Those tests accepted by any Contracting Party may be phased in with respect to the date of acceptance of the GTR-gtr by that Contracting Party.
 The details of the phasing in periods shall be stated and appended to the regulation